 4. Is the ICU director or codirector a surgeon who is board certified/eligible for certification by the current standard requirements?
 (CD 11–54) (Yes/No)

-5. .When the patient is critically ill, is there a mechanism in place to provide ICU physician coverage within 30 minutes 24 hours per day?
+5. When the patient is critically ill, is there a mechanism in place to provide ICU physician coverage within 30 minutes 24 hours per day?
 (CD 11–56) (Yes/No)

+If ‘Yes’, please describe:

-6. .Does the PIPS program review all ICU admissions and transfers of ICU patients ensure appropriateness of patients being selected to remain at the Level III trauma center vs. being transferred to a higher level of care?
+6. Does the PIPS program review all ICU admissions and transfers of ICU patients ensure appropriateness of patients being selected to remain at the Level III trauma center vs. being transferred to a higher level of care?
 (CD 11–57) (Yes/No)

-7. .Does the trauma surgeon retain responsibility for the patient and coordinate all therapeutic decisions in the ICU?
+7. Does the trauma surgeon retain responsibility for the patient and coordinate all therapeutic decisions in the ICU?
 (CD 1158) (Yes/No)

 8. Is the trauma surgeon kept informed of and concurs with major therapeutic and management decisions made by the ICU team?
 (CD 1159) (Yes/No)

+If ‘Yes’, please describe:

 9. .Does the PIPS program document the timeliness and appropriate ICU care and coverage is being provided?
 (CD 11-60) (Yes/No)